 - Supports Betaflight, Butterflight, and Cleanflight. - Betaflight OSD.
 Change PIDs, adjust common configuration parameters, and change video transmitter channel and power level, all using your transmitter sticks and goggles. - Soft-mounting built in.
 The IMU ("gyro") chip on this board is mounted on vibration-isolating foam.
 This means that there is no need to soft-mount the board itself. - High-performance / low-noise / high sensitivity IMU.
-MPU6000 with 6-axis gyro and accelerometer. - Ready for autonomous flight: Integrated BMP280 barometer and SCL/SDA pads for use with external GPS/magnetometer units. - Dedicated bootloader button for easy firmware flashing. - Low-profile design fits into even very compact frames. - Input voltage 7v to 42v.
+MPU6000 with 6-axis gyro and accelerometer. - Ready for autonomous flight: Integrated BMP280 barometer and SCL/SDA pads for use with external GPS/magnetometer units. - 2 oz. copper PCB allows up to 120A maximum continuous current. - Dedicated bootloader button for easy firmware flashing. - Low-profile design fits into even very compact frames. - Input voltage 7v to 42v.
 Power the board directly from the flight pack, up to 6S (on "B+" pad only). - Automatic voltage monitoring.
-No need to run a separate vBat wire for voltage monitoring; the Kakute F7 monitors voltage directly from the power supply. - Filtered voltage output for clean, noise-free video.
+No need to run a separate vBat wire for voltage monitoring; the Kakute F7 AIO monitors voltage directly from the battery power lead. - Filtered voltage output for clean, noise-free video.
 On-board regulators output 5v at up to 2 amps and 3.3v at up to 200 mA to power peripherals such as receiver, video transmitter, FPV camera, or LED strip. - Supports BLHeli pass-through for easy ESC upgrade and configuration.